Ausgrid is replacing cables between Top Ryde and Wentworth Point via Meadowbank substation as the existing cables need to be retired from service.

 Ausgrid is responsible for assessing and approving works under the Top Ryde to Wentworth Point cable project.
 This process includes preparation of an environmental assessment (Review of Environmental Factors or REF).
 The REF includes a range of specialist studies and input from the community, councils and other authorities.

 The REF was on exhibition for comment until Monday 20 June 2016 to Friday 22 July 2016.
 Ausgrid considered all submissions as part of the process of assessing the project for construction approval.
-The final REF and the summary of submissions can be viewed by the links at the top right of this page.
+The final REF can be viewed via the link on the right hand side of the page and the summary of submissions can be read by going to the community information and presentations section.
 The project is now in the construction stage.

 Preparations to replace these cables started in late 2013.
 This process involved engaging with local councils and Members of Parliament in the areas where the new cables could be laid.